 The actual test procedure is simple.
 No blood involved!
 You just spit I a tube, add the supplied preservative, and mail the kit back to the company.
 Sometime later, typically a few weeks, they send you the results electronically, through access to your private account on the company website.

 Essentially, the company labs have robotic machines and instruments that extract the DNA from the few cells that are in the saliva sample, having sloughed off your mouth tissue.
 As it turns out every cell of your body has the same DNA so it really does not matter what part of your body the sample came from.
 That’s also why forensic scientists can use hair, blood or semen samples to do genetic testing.
 Since our DNA composition does not change throughout life, the test results are good from the day you are conceived until death.

-All personal genetics testing company reports include information about your genetic heritage (ancestry) for about five generations back.
-Generally you receive a breakdown of where your forefathers (and foremothers) originated as a table with percentages for each geographical region.
-The most accurate and precise results are for people of European decent, because those are the people most well characterized in the companies’ DNA matching database.
+The genetic heritage report provides information regarding ancestry for about five generations back.
+Generally you receive a breakdown of where your forefathers (and formothers) originated as a table with percentages for each geographical region.
+The most accurate and precise results are for people of European decent, because those are the people most well characterize in the companies DNA matching database.